zdzielinski/kube-context.sh/README.md

 ➜  ~ kube-context
 ```

 Otherwise, either re-source your `rc` file to initialize `kube-context.sh`, or start a new terminal session.
-This will also create the `~/.kube/contexts` directory for you.

 Now, you can use these as contexts: